CodeAPretzel/FBLA-2025-Coding-and-Programming/README.md

 <a name="about"></a>
 ### SmartAccount About 📜
-Are you needing to manage your finances?
+Do you need to manage your finances?
 SmartAccount is an application that allows users to manage and track finances through real-world banking accounts.
-With this application, you will be able to view details about your balance, income, and expenses—such as the amount, category, date of each transaction, and more!
+With this application, you can view details about your balance, income, and expenses—such as the amount, category, date of each transaction, and more!
 <br>

 <li></li><br>

-Each bank account you create will be stored on our server hosted by [Appwrite](https://appwrite.io/).
+Each bank account you create will be stored on our server, hosted by [Appwrite](https://appwrite.io/).
 Appwrite ensures the authenticity and secure transmission of account information.

 <br>
 <br>